iamkirankumaryadav/Python/oop.md

 - Functions are `First Class Objects` : Can be used or passed as `arguments`
 - Function is an `instance` of `Object type`
 - Function can be stored in a `variable`
+- Function can be created inside a function
 - Function can be passed as a `parameter` to another function
 - Function can be returned as a result from another function